top of page

 What I've written and What I'm hoping to write

-I've written two full length novels and am working on two more.
+I've written three full length novels and am working on two more.

 (Yeah, about 500,000 words spewed in a literary effort.
 An overdose of verbiage.
 But if you've made it this far into my website, it's evident you're interested, for which I thank you from the bottom of my heart.

 So without further ado... (drumroll please) ... (sorry, you need to scroll.
 Not drumroll.
-Scratch that.)
+Scratch that.
+I mean, scroll that.)

 Mangal Illam